-Individual study: The effect of grazing on grassland vegetation in the Chaco Culture National Historic Park, New Mexico, USA
+Effects of historical livestock grazing on vegetation at Chaco Culture National Historic Park, New Mexico

 Cattle and sheep grazing have been widespread and intensive across the semiarid shrublands and grasslands of western USA.
 The ecological consequences of such grazing are suggested to be severe, including reduction in biodiversity and aiding the spread of alien species.
 Of particular concern is the role of livestock in removing microbiotic (microphytic or cryptogamic) soil crusts, which are carbon sources on sparsely vegetated areas.
 These soil crusts provide nitrogen, increase soil stability (preventing erosion), retain soil moisture, and are seed-germination sites, thus keeping land between plants fertile and with a good microbial community.
 However, grazing has been so extensive in the western USA that long-term studies on the effects of grazing have been limited.
 In this study, the effect of grassland exclosures (no grazing) on the plant community and the microbiotic soil crust is investigated.